Contact us

 • Square root of the sum of squares of the three risks (zero correlation) = $787

-• The allocation of the diversification effect can be important for certain business decisions, such as determining the performance of each unit.
+• While the simple logic of our boundary setting makes sense, these boundaries are pretty wide!
+They also leave us with the reverse problem: how do we allocate any diversification benefit that we calculate for the business as a whole back to the business lines?
+The allocation of the diversification effect can be important for certain business decisions, such as determining the performance of each unit.

 • Logically, a business whose operating cash flows are strongly correlated with the earnings of the other activities in the firm should require more risk capital than a business with the same volatility whose earnings move in a countercyclical fashion.
 Bringing together countercyclical business lines produces stable earnings for the firm as a whole; the firm can then operate to the same target credit rating with less risk capital.